Prince Joachim of Prussia: Divorce and death

-Following the German Revolution in November 1918, the Emperor was forced to abdicate, thus depriving Joachim of his titles and position.
+Following the German Revolution in November 1918, the Emperor was forced to abdicate, thus depriving Joachim of his titles, position and prospects for heading any newly established monarchies in Europe.
 Unable to accept his new status as a commoner, he fell into a deep depression.
+On 31 May 1918, Joachim was examined by the psychiatrist Robert Gaupp, who submitted a report concluding that he "was incurably ill, both mentally and physically ... was extremely easily emotionally and sexually aroused", and "was inclined to 'violent, uncontrollably exploding outbursts of anger in which all self-control [was] lost'".

 The relationship between Joachim and his wife had already started to deteriorate.
 The couple were divorced soon after the end of the First World War.
 The direct causes of the divorce are not known to the public.
-According to one report, Marie-Auguste had previously abandoned her husband and child to run away with another man, had been forcibly brought back home on the orders of the Kaiser, and had filed for divorce as soon as the war ended, when she saw that her husband's family were at their lowest ebb.
+According to one report, Marie-Auguste had previously abandoned her husband and child to run away with another man, had been forcibly brought back home on the orders of the Kaiser, but had filed for divorce as soon as the war ended, when she saw that her husband's family were at their lowest ebb.
+According to Hans von Gontard, who served as the Kaiser's Hofmarschall in exile, Joachim was "quite out of control and had beaten his wife".

 Following the divorce, Joachim shot himself in Potsdam on 18 July 1920.
 One source reports that he had been in financial straits and suffered from "great mental depression".
 His own brother Prince Eitel Friedrich of Prussia commented that he suffered from "a fit of excessive dementia".
+Kaiser Wilhelm's reaction to the news of his son's suicide was one of fury, commenting that he was outraged "that the oaf should have done this, too, to us and especially to his mother!"
+Although the Kaiser initially tried to convince his wife that the death of their youngest son had simply been an accident, she immediately realised what had happened, and interrupted him with the remark: "He has shot himself!"
+She desperately wanted to believe that his death had been accidental ... but she knew better.